BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

   message selector as a parameter in the POST request.

-* has a URL that includes its creation index, i.e, the number of Queue Browsers that have been created by the connection so far.
+* has a URL that includes its creation index, i.e, the number of Queue Browsers that have been created by the session so far.

-* returns a set of HJB-encoded JMS messages on receiving a HTTP POST request on the appropriate child URL.
+* returns a set of HJB-encoded JMS message in the response on receiving a HTTP POST request on its 'receive' child URL.

 ..
 [JMSSpec] `Java Message Service specification 1.1
   <http://java.sun.com/products/jms/docs.html>`_